brianoconnell98/BCMHealth-Client/readme.txt

 netlify how to deploy websites https://www.youtube.com/watch?v=bjVUqvcCnxM

+He also advises to use netlify aswell as heroku app for hosting my network.
+I was able to successfully set up both of these.
+Heroku hosts the server aspect, where as Netlify hosts the front end or the client side.
+These are both linked to my Github account.

 I also follow a fella called Dev Ed on YouTube he also has quite a few videos which i have referenced above which are very handy to have. https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q